ibm-cloud-docs/transit-gateway/connecting-vpcs.md

          If you select **{{site.data.keyword.powerSys_notm}}**, a {{site.data.keyword.powerSys_notm}} workspace must be created in a PER-enabled data center.
 For a list of PER-enabled data centers, see [Getting started with the Power Edge Router](/docs/power-iaas?topic=power-iaas-per).
          {: note}

       * **Redundant GRE** allows unbound GRE tunnels to connect to endpoints in either VPC or classic infrastructure networks, thus allowing you to build in redundancy for GRE tunnels.
-See [Creating a redundant GRE tunnel](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection) for detailed instructions.
+See [Creating a redundant GRE tunnel](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection) for further instructions.

       * **Unbound GRE tunnel** allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.
-See [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection) for detailed instructions.
+See [Creating an unbound GRE tunnel](/docs/transit-gateway?topic=transit-gateway-unbound-gre-connection) for further instructions.

       * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.